mikelsv/mglcore/README.md

 Please do not clone or publish these games.
 You can use this code to study the logic of the game.

-## Changelog
-0.1 - 08.05.2025 15:35 - Make project and main code

-0.2 - 12.05.2025 05:16 - Package logic and simple loading

-0.3 - 14.05.2025 09:09 - Make fixed logic structure and sections

-0.4 - 15.05.2025 07:16 - Adding mglConsole class

-0.5 - 17.05.2025 19:27 - Add piratepatch game.
-Add mglPages for title and description.

-0.6 - 18.05.2025 05:25 - Add mglGeometryGenerator and mglModelGenerator for generating models.
-Add new demo.

-0.6abcd - 18.05.2025 18:52 - ToDo: sea_mine.
-Blender vs generation.

-#### 0.7 - 21.05.2025 01:30
-[x] mglModelsLoader is deprecated class!
-Use new mglFilesLoader!

-[ ] ToDo: sea_mine animation.
-Generating a model and animating it from primitives.

-[x] (a) New mglGlslCombineTextures for combinate glsl textures.

-[ ] (b) ToDo: Parametric Modeling.

-#### 0.8 - 26.05.2025 09:06
-[x] The mglApp class has been created.
-Now it is possible to work with the library through it, which significantly simplifies its use.

-[x] Added documentation section.

-[x] The mglStats class has become even more informative and easier to use.

 ## /mglcore - need to refactory and more structure logic.
 mgl.build.js - build functions for any game platforms.